dataventis/flisp/README.md

 ## Why the name fLisp

-The choice felt on "fLisp", since femtolisp is already taken (by a not so "femto" Lisp interpreter).
+The choice fell on "fLisp", since femtolisp is already taken (by a not so "femto" Lisp interpreter).
 Lower case "f" stands for the femto metric prefix which represents 10^-15 — a very small number.  fLisp is meant to be very small.